SixSq/sixsq.github.io/news/_posts/2023-05-09-news-horizon-europe.md

 ---
-title: Pushing the edge-to-cloud continuum with Horion Europe
+title: Pushing the edge-to-cloud continuum with Horizon Europe
-product-title: Pushing the edge-to-cloud continuum with Horion Europe
+product-title: Pushing the edge-to-cloud continuum with Horizon Europe
 image: horizon-europe.jpeg
 ---